 * Finland begins to erect barriers on its border with Russia : On November 17, the country's Border Guard announced that from midnight (local time), they will deploy barriers at border crossings with Russia, which had been scheduled to be closed.

-Earlier on November 16, the Finnish government decided to close four of its nine border crossings with Russia, as the number of asylum seekers increased.
+On November 16, the Finnish government decided to close four of its nine border crossings with Russia as the number of asylum seekers increased.
 This week, more than 200 asylum seekers arrived in Finland.
-Helsinki said that Moscow was pushing migrants to the border between the two countries.
-However, Moscow has denied this accusation.
-(TTXVN)
+Helsinki said Moscow was pushing migrants to the border between the two countries.
+However, Moscow has denied the accusation.
+(VNA)

-* Turkish President visits Germany : On November 17, Mr. Recep Tayyip Erdogan began his visit to Berlin, holding talks with the host country's Prime Minister Olaf Scholz about the situation in the Middle East.
-Before that, the Turkish President used harsh words criticizing Israel and defending Hamas, a viewpoint that is contrary to Germany's.
+* Turkish President visits Germany : On November 17, Mr. Recep Tayyip Erdogan began his visit to Berlin, holding talks with the host country's Prime Minister Olaf Scholz on the situation in the Middle East.
+Before that, the Turkish President used harsh words to criticize Israel and defend Hamas, a view that is contrary to Germany's.

 According to him, member economies must “follow appropriate norms in their relations with each other to maintain prosperity and stability in the Asia-Pacific region through dialogue and cooperation instead of confrontation and alliances.”
 Xi also called on the region to “continue to adhere to open regionalism and promote a Free Trade Area of the Asia-Pacific.”
 (Sputnik)

-* Syria shoots down Israeli missiles near Damascus : On November 17, the Syrian army announced that it had shot down missiles fired by the Jewish State from the Golan Heights towards the area around the capital that morning.
+* Syria shoots down Israeli missiles near Damascus : On November 17, the Syrian army announced that it had shot down missiles from the Jewish State from the Golan Heights toward the area around the capital that morning.
 Accordingly, most of the Israeli missiles were intercepted.
 However, some missiles caused material damage.

 Source